Cover Girl (1944) Directed by Charles Vidor. Rita Hayworth, Gene Kelly, Phil Silvers.

 Rita’s pale pink wedding gown and blue corselet.

 Rusty’s dilemma, according to Janine Basinger in A Woman’s View, is choosing between an older suitor who offers her fame and success, a man who loves her (and is rich, manipulative and bossy), or the man she really loves (who is poor, manipulative and bossy).
-But if he looks and dances like Gene Kelly…
+Poor Rusty spends all her time soothing fragile male egos.
+Has it ever been any other way on screen?
+Can an exception be made if he looks and dances like Gene Kelly…?

 Thanks to Axis trickery, my coffee now is chicory, and I can rarely purloin…a sirloin.